Paul-Andre/ShapesPopper/README.md

 Assuming you have node.js and npm fully functional, install the dependencies:
        $ npm install

-Next, create a "public" folder, and put all your project files in it.
+Next, replace the contents of "public" by your own files.

 Finally execute the compress.js script.
        $ nodejs compress.js